 In this article:

-From bedwetting alarms to medicines, waterproof bedding overlays, briefs and diapers, there are huge variety of bedwetting treatment solutions.
-Of course it can get overwhelming, so while you do your research on the different bedwetting products, consider looking for bedwetting alarm kits.
+From bedwetting alarms to bedwetting medications, waterproof mattress pads, bedwetting diapers, vibrating watches and urine & mattress stain removers, there are huge variety of bedwetting solutions.
+Of course it can get overwhelming, so while you do your research on the different bedwetting solutions, consider looking for a bedwetting alarm kit.
 Most brands offer starter and combination bedwetting alarm kits that have related products.
 So, why you should exactly buy kits?

 Vibrate for discretion: In class or during a sleepover a child does not want to alert everyone so a vibrating feature is very important for those events when your child needs discretion.

 Sounds: Sounds and volumes must be loud for parents and child to be both alerted when it is time to use the bathroom.